 - Install DIMMs in DIMM socket to configure a spare set. - DIMMs to be installed must have the same capacity. - See Chapter 2 (1.
-System BIOS) in "Maintenance Guide", check if your server supports Memory Sparing feature.
-Select Advanced → Memory Configuration → Memory Information, and check if Supported is displayed in Sparing. - See Chapter 2 (1.
-System BIOS) in "Maintenance Guide" to change parameters as shown below.
-Advanced → Memory Configuration → Memory RAS Mode → Change to Sparing. - After restarting, run SETUP again, and check if "Spared" is displayed for the following parameter.
+System BIOS) in "Maintenance Guide" to change parameters as shown below, save the settings, and exit fromSETUP Advanced → Memory Configuration → Memory RAS Mode → Change to Sparing. - After restarting, run SETUP again, and check if "Spared" is displayed for the following parameter.
 Advanced → Memory Configuration → Memory Information → CPUx_DIMMx Status